mddazure/azure-vwan-microhack/README.md

 This is caused by a bug.
 The work around is to close the portal browser tab, log in to the portal from a fresh tab and redo the operation.

 ## Task 3: Verify connectivity

-Clear the browser cache on spoke-1-vm by pressing CRTL+Shift+Del.
-From spoke-1-vm, try to browse to any of the other Spokes (172.16.2/3/4.4), and the Branch (10.0.1.4).
+Open a command prompt and type `curl 172.16.2/3/4`  to access spoke-2/3/4-vm and `curl 10.0.1.4` to access onprem-vm.

-:question: Do the web pages of the Spokes and the Branch display?
+:question: Do the VMs respond?

 Try to ping spoke-addc-vm (172.16.10.4).